The base formula

 If you start with $10,000 at 6% annual return compounded monthly for 10 years, the formula becomes 10,000 x (1 + 0.06 / 12)^120.
 The future value is about $18,194.

-A calculator saves time when you add monthly deposits, compare multiple timelines, or want totals broken into contributions versus interest.
+A calculator saves time when you add monthly deposits, compare timelines, or want contributions and interest broken out separately.

 Simple interest grows from principal only, while compound interest also earns on previously accumulated interest.